Volunteer Opportunities at MidMichigan Medical Center - Midland

 MidMichigan Medical Center - Midland is widely known for its compassion and quality of patient care services.
 Medical Center volunteers provide an extra special touch that enhances the patient experience.

-We have a variety of volunteer opportunities, with a minimum commitment of one shift per month in the service area of your choice; although volunteers may offer as many shifts as their schedules allow.
+A minimum commitment of two (2) shifts per month in the service are of your choice is required; although volunteers may offer as many shifts as their schedules allow.
+A volunteer must commit to actively volunteer for a minimum total of six (6) months per calendar year.

 To learn more about our Volunteer Organization, you may also wish to view our volunteer newsletter, The Volunteer Pulse.